 Tubal Ligation is a procedure that seals off a woman’s fallopian tubes that carry an egg from the ovaries to the uterus.
 By blocking these tubes, where fertilization usually occurs, sperm is unable to reach the egg to fertilize it.
 The procedure seals the fallopian tubes with thread, bands, clips, an electric current, or small implants.
 Patients should be aware that the procedure provides permanent birth control and is NOT reversible.

 Condoms are a barrier form of birth control that physically block the sperm from entering the vagina.
 They are the only form of protection that can help to stop the transmission of sexually transmitted diseases (STDs), like HIV, and prevent pregnancy.
 A condom is a latex or polyurethane sheath that is closed at one end and fits over a man’s penis.
 Condoms are also available for females and have a flexible ring at either end.
 One end is closed and inserted into the vagina and the other end is open with the ring remaining outside the vagina.
 To help assure protection, users should read and follow the manufacturer’s instructions.

-Birth Control Guidance in Omaha, NE
+Birth Control Counseling in Omaha, NE

 If you’d like more information or would like to speak with one of our OBGYN physicians about the best birth control option for you, please call (402) 397-6600 today.